ai-agentx/server/README.md

-# agentx
+# server

-**agentx** provides a rest api wrapper for the agent framework, allowing you to create, manage, and run agents via http endpoints.
+**server** provides a rest api wrapper for the agent framework, allowing you to create, manage, and run agents via http endpoints.

 ## Features